You are here

 This course includes argumentative and persuasive writing, critical analysis and interpretation of various kinds of rhetoric, and study of ethical problems involved in rhetoric, as well as logic, library research, and documentation.
 Students prepare a term paper.
 Prerequisites: ENGL 120 or equivalent.

-ENGL 125: Introduction to Literature (3 hrs: Fall and Spring)
+ENGL 125: Introduction to Literature (3 hrs: On Demand)

 This course is an introduction to literature as a humane art (that is, an especially enriching means of sharing human experience).
 Various genres are studied, including poetry, fiction, and drama.Prerequisites: ENGL 120 or equivalent.